Category

 都道府県 訪問意向

-Second place is Hokkaido.
-It ranks second only to Tokyo in all categories: awareness, visit intention, and visit experience.
+Hokkaido ranks second.
+It scores just behind Tokyo in all categories: awareness, visit intention, and visit experience.
 In the 2015 survey, Hokkaido ranked fifth in awareness and fourth in visit intention, showing its presence has surged dramatically over these four years.

 Other prefectures well-known overseas include Osaka, Kyoto, followed by Hiroshima and Nagasaki, likely due to their historical significance.
 Two years ago, during group interviews with foreign residents in Japan, it was striking to hear participants from North America say, "In my home country, Hiroshima has become a place people want to visit at least once."

-Furthermore, Fukushima Prefecture ranking as the eighth most famous prefecture in Japan reflects the high newsworthiness of the Great East Japan Earthquake overseas.
+Furthermore, Fukushima Prefecture ranking as Japan's eighth most famous prefecture reflects the high newsworthiness of the Great East Japan Earthquake overseas.
 Its visit intention score also ranks eighth, proportional to its recognition, with particularly high intentions in ASEAN countries like Indonesia and the Philippines.
-More people may extend their travels to Tohoku in the future.
+More people may extend their trips to Tohoku in the future.

 Countries and regions in East Asia show high scores overall for awareness, visit intention, and visit experience.
 For visit experience, Tokyo ranks first, followed by Hokkaido, Osaka/Kyoto, Okinawa, and the Kyushu area (Fukuoka/Kumamoto).